ethyca/fides/docs/fides/docs/quickstart/docker.md

 1. Install `docker` locally (see [Docker Desktop](https://www.docker.com/products/docker-desktop) or your preferred installation).
 The minimum verified Docker version is `20.10.8`
 1. If your `docker` installation did not include `docker-compose`, make sure to get at least version `1.29.0`.
 Installation instructions can be found [here](https://docs.docker.com/compose/install/).
-1. Create a `.fides` folder in the root directory of your project (or in the same directory as your docker compose file).
+1. In a new project folder (or in the root directory of your current project), create a `.fides` folder.

 ## Docker Setup